MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/modify-case-resolution-dialog.md

 ## Create and add custom status values

-After you enable customizable dialog, you can create status values in your form.
-You should add the custom status values in the following two locations:
+After you enable the Customizable dialog option, you can create status values in your form.
+Add the custom status values in the following two locations:

 - **Case entity** (**statuscode** in our example)
 - **Case Resolution entity** (**resolutiontypecode** in our example)

 > [!Important]
-> If you change the value in the **Case entity**, you must update the value in the **Case Resolution entity** so they match.
+> If you change the value in the **Case entity**, be sure to update the value in the **Case Resolution entity** so they match.
 An error may be thrown if these options don't match.
 If the values don't match in the customizable dialog, the option that you specified won't show up.

 <!-- content appears redundant
 ## Customize Case entity and Case Resolution entity